intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/document-management/open-in-desktop-app.md

     Confirm by clicking `Open` button.
 You may also check `Always allow ...` checkbox to skip the confirmation in the future.

-To open the Document from `Document Details`:
+To open a document from `Document Details`:

 - Open [Document Details](./document-details.md)